When Johnny Comes Marching Home: "Ants Go Marching"

+Recordings

+The song became popular during World War II with recordings in 1942 by Glenn Miller on RCA Bluebird Records with vocals by Tex Beneke, Marion Hutton, and The Modernaires, and Guy Lombardo and The Andrews Sisters on Decca Records.

+In 1959, Mitch Miller recorded the song, followed by Jaye P. Morgan the following year.

+Jazz organist Jimmy Smith recorded a version for his 1960 album, Crazy!
+Baby.

 English pop singer Adam Faith sang a version titled "Johnny Comes Marching Home", used over the opening and closing title credits for the British crime thriller Never Let Go (1960).
 This version was arranged and conducted by John Barry.
 Another version was released as a single, reaching No. 5 in the UK Singles Chart.

-Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).